buzzdead/Hypertrophy/README.md

 ## Screens

-The app has three main screens:
+The app has four main screens:

 1. Home - The home screen where you keep track of your current week.